decentraland/adr/RFC/RFC-13-p2p-adapter.md

 Although this implementation requires a server, it tries to maxize the usage of p2p connections, while also keeping in mind that peers may run in a constraint enviroment (like a browser) in which not always is possible to have a lot of open connections.

-As defined in [ADR-81](/ADR/ADR-81-minimum-comms-transport.md), each peer  will known the ids of the peers around him thought the information provided by the CommunicationsDirector.
+As defined in [ADR-81](/ADR/ADR-81-minimum-comms-transport.md), each peer will known the ids of the peers around him through the information provided by the CommunicationsDirector.

 This implementation requires two extra services (the implementator may choose to combine them in one, or even implement them as part of the [BFF](link)):